List of Craig of the Creek characters: Craig Williams

-Craig Williams is a 10-year-old boy who enjoys playing at the creek with his friends Kelsey and J.P.
+Craig Williams is a 10-year-old African-American boy who enjoys playing at the creek with his friends Kelsey and J.P.
 He is a natural leader and always tries to help kids in need.
 Craig is never without his turquoise bag filled with "important" items, and carries a staff, made from a stair banister pole that he once got his head stuck in.
 Craig seems to know his way around the creek and worships its importance to the kids in Herkleton.
 He sets his sights on wanting to explore the creek for his own amusement and chart out everything.
 Because of this, he takes on the role of a cartographer at the creek as he usually draws maps and is asked by others to map or plot things for them.
 In "Escape from Family Dinner," it is implied that Craig is smart to some degree as he takes advanced math and admits that he likes the class.
 He also seems capable of knowing the answers to a math question just by looking at it for a few seconds.
 He also displays a great deal of building and construction which he inherited from his grandfather as seen in "Brother Builder."
 His favorite franchise is Slide the Ferret, a pastiche of Sonic the Hedgehog.

 Craig can become power hungry or obsessive as seen in "Ace of Squares" and "Bug City."
 The reason for this might lead back to his relationship with Bernard.
 However, by the end of both episodes, he overcomes these urges.
 He is also convinced of supernatural or above average forces such as in "Doorway to Helen" (thinking that Helen was communicating to him from another dimension) and "The Last Kid in the Creek" (believing that he wished he was the only kid in the Creek), despite clear evidence to the more obvious and practical reasoning (Helen has a different schedule from Craig and all the other kids caught a virus from Kit).
-He can sometimes be pretty close minded as well, as he tends to ignore other people's advice in favor of his own, though he eventually sees reason.
+He can sometimes be pretty closed-minded as well, as he tends to ignore other people's advice in favor of his own, though he eventually sees reason.
 He is also self-conscious about the shape of his head; becoming embarrassed when commented on its odd appearance, but amused when given an endearing compliment such as when Sparkle Cadet said it was "cute."